quicwg/base-drafts/draft-ietf-quic-transport.md

 this as a connection error of type STREAM_LIMIT_ERROR ({{error-handling}}).

 Once a receiver advertises a stream limit using the MAX_STREAMS frame, advertising a smaller limit has no effect.
-A receiver MUST ignore any MAX_STREAMS frame that does not increase the stream limit.
+MAX_STREAMS frames that do not increase the stream limit MUST be ignored.

 As with stream and connection flow control, this document leaves implementations to decide when and how many streams should be advertised